Increasing super contributions is an easy process and can provide you with many immediate and long-term benefits.

 The chart below illustrates the growth of $300,000 over 15 years under 3 scenarios, all assuming an investment return of 6% and a tax rate of 15% on all earnings inside super and 34.5% (incl.
 Medicare) outside super.

-Investing inside super and making regular $1,000/mth super contributions (orange line) would provide a balance of $840,000 after 15 years, compared with $730,000 investing outside super and making regular contributions of $1,000 per month (green line) and $630,000 inside super if no regular contributions were made (blue line).
+Investing inside super and making regular $1,000/mth super contributions (blue line) would provide a balance of $840,000 after 15 years, compared with $730,000 investing outside super and making regular contributions of $1,000 per month (green line) and $630,000 inside super if no regular contributions were made (navy line).

 Increasing superannuation contributions can also provide you with immediate tax benefits, because certain contributions, such as salary sacrifice and personal concessional contributions, can reduce your personal income tax in the financial year that you make the contribution.